List of KochiKame characters: Notable family members

-Maria's father.
+Maria and Rin's father and Kyoko's wife.
 He is well known for his mustache and his toilet-seat-like hairdo.
 He runs a martial arts school that he hopes to pass on to his children, but they refuse because the martial arts techniques are nothing but childish pranks.
+He met Kyoko when she was sixteen years old which results in the birth of the Asato twins.